VickyDong20/VickyDong20/README.md

 ### Hi there, I'm Vicky 👋

-I am passionate to be a frontend developer.
+🔭 I’m currently working as a frontend developer with 5 years of experience in building scalable and user-friendly web applications.

-- 🔭 I’m currently working as a frontend developer.
+🌱 Skilled in React, TypeScript, Vue, JavaScript, and familiar with full-stack development using Node.js, MongoDB, Python, Java, and SQL.

-- 🌱 I have experience in using Html, CSS, JavaScript,Node.Js,Vue,MongoDB,Java, Python, SQL.
+🚀 Passionate about creating intuitive UI, writing clean and maintainable code, and exploring AI-driven front-end technologies like LLM integration and agent systems.